SOUTH WEST FRANCE:

 North West France is a huge wine growing region and on a farmstay or otherwise you can find some of the worlds best wines here.
 The area surrounding the towns of Saumur and Anjou is particularly famous for the rich variety and quality of its wines, which include sparkling wine and Rose, and is very much respected for its Chenin blanc and Cabernet Franc.

-In a lot of France the agritourism industry is still developing but in the Western Loire the popularity of its vineyards have made it a step ahead for farmstays.
-And just like in many of the other vineyard regions of France you’ll be plied with some of the world’s best wine straight from source, and of course some of the world’s best food; that goes without saying.
+In a lot of France the agriturismo/agritourism industry is still developing but in the Western Loire the popularity of its vineyards have made it a alight step ahead.
+Most agritourism here is conducted by vineyards, which have some of the world’s best wine straight from source, and of course some of the world’s best food; that goes without saying.

 Our Recommended Farmstays in North Western France: Farmstays/North-West-France